remybeugnon/Lab-notebook/README.md

 # Introduction

-Using the R package bookdown I built a small project compiling daily logs of my work together with my projects description and schedule.
+Using the R package bookdown I built a small project compiling daily logs of my work together with description and schedule of my projects.
 The lab book was built using the bookdown R package (Xie, 2021) to easily integrate daily notes, figures and code chunks.
-Using blogdown allows for a high flexibility in the format, and to work with several collaborators once the notebook is uploaded on GitHub (or GitLab).
+Using blogdown allows for a high flexibility in the format, and working with several collaborators once the notebook is uploaded on GitHub (or GitLab).

 Details and additional options on [bookdown.org](https://bookdown.org/).